 Make world-famous surf spots your front yard!

 Referred to as “The Fortress,” this private oceanfront property on Oahu’s world-famous North Shore is located on a peninsula between Waimea Bay and Three Tables Beach and is protected by a natural seawall.
-With 4,100 square feet of interior living space, the home features high ceilings, 5 bedrooms with en suite bathrooms, 4 lanais, custom windows with hurricane-rated glass, central air conditioning, surround sound system, and a high-tech security system.
+With 4,100 sf of interior living space, the home features high ceilings, 5 bedrooms with en suite bathrooms, 4 lanais, custom windows with hurricane-rated glass, central air conditioning, surround sound system, and a high-tech security system.
 Interior appointments include walnut cabinetry, granite and Corian surfaces, and custom built-ins.
 This highly upgraded home can also be purchased with the Three Tables Residence next door.